 Lumens (lm) are considered to be the measure of the total amount of light visible from a beam.

 In driving light terms, Lumen output is not the best indicator of the performance of any particular LED light bar or driving light, given we are more concerned about our driving lights performance at 20 to 300m.
-As an example you could have two light bars side by side with equal lumen ratings, but different reflector or lens configurations with hugely varying light output at say 150m.
-In short the delivered light (lux) is the more appropriate rating.
+As an example, you could have two light bars side by side with equal lumen ratings, but different reflector or lens configurations with hugely varying light output at say 150m.
+In short, the delivered light (lux) is the more appropriate rating.
 Two different lights bar both with 10,000 Lumens can have very different lux reading at 100m.
 We have seen Lux measurement of similar spec bars vary by 50% or more at a mere 10m, despite having identical on paper Lumen output.
-If we remove all of the optics or reflectors from any given light bar, the delivered lumens count doesn't change (in fact it is likely to go up), but needless to say the beam performance is effected drastically.
+If we remove all of the optics or reflectors from any given light bar, the delivered lumens count doesn't change (in fact it is likely to go up), but needless to say, the beam performance is affected drastically.